BOMIST/bomist-enterprise-utils/README.md

 ### Safety considerations

-If you run CouchDB on the cloud, consider having a firewall allowing traffic only on ports `80` and `443` so only HTTP and HTTPS traffic is allowed.
+If you run CouchDB on the cloud, make sure HTTPS is enabled and consider having a firewall allowing traffic only on ports `80` and `443` so only HTTP and HTTPS traffic is allowed.
 Caddy, mentioned above, automatically redirects HTTP traffic to HTTPS.

+### Fauxton: the CouchDB dashboard

+CouchDB comes with a web-based interface called [Fauxton](https://couchdb.apache.org/fauxton-visual-guide/index.html#using-fauxton) that allows you to easily interact with the database, namely creating, updating, deleting and viewing documents.

+Once CouchDB is running, Fauxton becomes available at `<couchdb_url>/_utils`.
+For example, considering you have CouchDB running on https://couch.yourdomain.com, Fauxton would be available at https://couch.yourdomain.com/_utils.